Just Traveling Thru

 As you can see in the images below, the King's Garden and the Castle itself, are extremely beautiful!

-Rosenborg Castle Interior: The building is comprised of two upper floors, a ground level floor and a basement.
+The castle structure is comprised of two upper floors, a ground level floor and a basement.
 This picture was taken in the "Knight's Hall" (second floor).
 The hall, which was the last room to be furnished, was completed in 1624.
 It was originally intended and used as a ballroom.
 Around 1700 its functions had changed and was mostly used for audiences and banquets.
 The name “The Knights’ Hall” was attached during Romanticism.

 Copenhagen Day Two